Minor Hockey in Red Deer

 This division is intended for skilled athletes seeking to elevate their game. travel is required, and players are expected to fully commit, with consistent attendance anticipated.

-Average Ice Time: One Practice and one to three games/week
+Average Ice Time: One Practice and one to three games/week.

-4. Elite Hockey (AAA) / (AA)
+4. AAA, AA Elite Hockey

 This division is for highly skilled players who are prepared to dedicate significant time to the game.
 A high level of commitment is expected, and those trying out can expect to be playing at an intense and competitive level.